Jake Waterman

 Jake Waterman (born 6 May 1998) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
 Jake is the son of dual West Coast premiership defender Chris Waterman, and brother of former forward Alec Waterman.

 AFL career

 He was drafted by West Coast with their final selection and seventy-seventh overall in the 2016 national draft as a father-son selection.
 He made his debut in the twenty-nine point loss to at Optus Stadium in Round 1 of the 2018 season.
-In round 6, 2018, Waterman was nominated for the AFL Rising Star after recording fourteen disposals, five marks and two goals in the eight point win against at Optus Stadium.
+In Round 6, Waterman was nominated for the AFL Rising Star award after recording fourteen disposals, five marks and two goals in the eight-point win over at Optus Stadium.

+2023

+Waterman played 11 of the first 12 games of the 2023 AFL season, but was a late withdrawal in Round 13 against in Adelaide due to illness.
+Upon returning to Perth he was diagnosed with severe ulcerative colitis, an autoimmune, inflammatory bowel disease.
+He was hospitalised for 10 days, losing 12 kg.
+In September, Waterman signed a two-year contract extension.